mdn/content/files/en-us/web/api/topics_api/index.md

 ## Concepts and usage

-A typical mechanism for advertising on the web works around a user visiting **publisher** sites that use an advertising technology (ad tech) platform to publish ads for an **advertiser**'s products or services.
+A typical mechanism for advertising on the web involves a user visiting **publisher** sites that use an advertising technology (ad tech) platform to publish ads for an **advertiser**'s products or services.
 The publisher is paid to display the ads, which helps to fund their content, and more business is driven to advertiser sites.

 The above process can be made more effective using interest-based advertising (IBA).
 The idea is that when users visit the publisher sites, they are served a **personalized** selection of ads based on their interests.
 Their interests are inferred from sites they have previously visited.
 In the past, [third-party cookies](/en-US/docs/Web/HTTP/Cookies#third-party_cookies) have been used to collect information on user interests, but all browsers are phasing out the use of third-party cookies.
 The Topics API provides part of the path towards this goal — a mechanism to implement IBA that does not depend on third-party cookies.